RevenueCat/revenuecat-docs/docs_source/💰 Subscription Guidance/managing-subscriptions.md

 In order to perform upgrades and downgrades for Google Play subscriptions, you will need to set the old product ID on `PurchaseParams.Builder`.
 Setting the proration mode optional but will default to `IMMEDIATE_WITH_TIME_PRORATION`.
 [block:file]
-text->code_blocks/💰 Subscription Guidance/managing-subscriptions_1.txt
+{"language":"text","name":"Kotlin","file":"code_blocks/💰 Subscription Guidance/managing-subscriptions_1.txt"}
+[/block]
+[block:file]
-java->code_blocks/💰 Subscription Guidance/managing-subscriptions_1.java
+{"language":"java","name":"Java","file":"code_blocks/💰 Subscription Guidance/managing-subscriptions_2.java"}
 [/block]

 [block:callout]
 {